Paramecium210/yolo-sahi-lab/README.md

 ## Limitations:

-### Small object missed detection: Although SAHI improves detection, very tiny or heavily occluded shuttlecocks may still be missed.
+### Small object missed detection
+Although SAHI improves detection, very tiny or heavily occluded shuttlecocks may still be missed.

+### Processing time
-### Processing time: Sliced prediction increases inference time due to overlapping slices and multiple forward passes.
+Sliced prediction increases inference time due to overlapping slices and multiple forward passes.

+### Single-class detection
-### Single-class detection: Current model is trained only for shuttlecocks; generalization to other object types is not evaluated.
+Current model is trained only for shuttlecocks; generalization to other object types is not evaluated.

-### Limited dataset size: The dataset may be relatively small, potentially affecting model robustness in diverse scenarios.
+### Limited dataset size
+The dataset may be relatively small, potentially affecting model robustness in diverse scenarios.

-Future Improvements:
+## Future Improvements:

+### Data augmentation
-### Data augmentation: Apply advanced augmentation techniques (e.g., mosaic, mixup, random cropping) to increase small object diversity.
+Apply advanced augmentation techniques (e.g., mosaic, mixup, random cropping) to increase small object diversity.

+### Hyperparameter tuning
-### Hyperparameter tuning: Experiment with different confidence thresholds, slice sizes, and overlap ratios to balance accuracy and speed.
+Experiment with different confidence thresholds, slice sizes, and overlap ratios to balance accuracy and speed.

+### Multi-class expansion
-### Multi-class expansion: Extend the model to detect multiple small object types simultaneously.
+Extend the model to detect multiple small object types simultaneously.

+### Model optimization
-### Model optimization: Consider lighter-weight architectures or GPU acceleration to reduce inference time.
+Consider lighter-weight architectures or GPU acceleration to reduce inference time.

+### Ensemble methods
-### Ensemble methods: Combine YOLOv11 + SAHI predictions with other detection models to further improve recall on challenging small objects.
+Combine YOLOv11 + SAHI predictions with other detection models to further improve recall on challenging small objects.